imikado/dupotStaticGenerationFramework/README.md

 # usage

-you can include it in your projet
+you can include it in your composer.json 's project

 ```
 {